-All Honors students must complete an Honors Thesis which is due in the student's last semester.
-Students will defend their thesis to their advisor and a second reader in a brief presentation upon its completion.
+All Honors students must complete an Honors Thesis which is generally due in the student's last semester, but can be completed earlier if the student choses to do so.
+Students will defend their thesis to their faculty advisor and the Honors thesis advisor in a brief presentation upon its completion.
 The thesis is to be original and good enough to submit to a graduate school in the student's field as a sample of their best scholarly work.
-The thesis must be a minimum of 25 pages unless an exception is granted by the Director.
+The thesis must be a minimum of 25 pages unless an exception is granted by the Honors thesis advisor.
 The thesis may be completed in any field but is most commonly in the student's major.
 Examples of acceptable topics include those that involve laboratory research (sciences); critical analysis of works of literature, philosophy or art (humanities); research using original sources or field work (social sciences, marketing); original programming (computer science); analysis of business practices, laws or standards (accounting, finance, management); or a creative piece of work (art, poetry, theatre).
 The thesis must be completed under the supervision of a faculty mentor in that field.

 Any Honors student may receive honors credit for successfully completing an internship either during a semester or the summer break.
-Students who wish to receive Honors credit for an internship must apply online.
-The application must be filled out and have approval from Director before they start the internship.
-For the application process, the student must get a letter from the internship provider and upload it to the online application.
-At the end of the internship, the student must a) have the internship supervisor submit the Internship Grade Form verifying that the student completed all the requirements of the internship, and b) write an 8-10 page essay on an academic topic which grows out of the internship experience.
+Students who wish to receive Honors credit for an internship must submit an internship form online via SYSNOTES - the Honors online forms system.
+The application must be filled out and have approval from the Honors College at the beginning of the internship.
+For the application process, the student must get a letter from the internship provider/supervisor and upload it to the online application.
+At the end of the internship, the student must have the internship supervisor submit the Internship Grade Form verifying that the student completed all the requirements of the internship, and write an 8-10 page essay on an academic topic which grows out of the internship experience.

 Travel Abroad/Study Abroad Course

 The Honors College encourages Honors students to take a travel course or study abroad during their careers here at Pace.
-Students can receive Honors course credit for either doing a travel course or for studying abroad.
-In order to get honors credit, students must apply online for permission.
-At the end of the semester, the student must do a formal presentation about their experience.
+Students can receive Honors course credit for either a Pace approved travel course or study abroad.
+Honors students can apply for a study abroad scholarship up to $1,000.
+For more information, please contact the Director of the Honors College, Jaclyn Kopel firstname.lastname@example.org.